thakurdishanttt/Project_DocuLens/README.md

-# DocuLens

-Docluents is a Gen AI focussed  document processing tool that applies advanced AI capabilities to automatically analyze, classify, and extract information from a wide range of documents.
-By streamlining critical tasks such as data extraction, document enrichment, and secure storage, **DocuLens** significantly reduces manual workload, lowers processing costs, and drives operational efficiencies for organizations of any size.
+This AI Pipeline  is a Gen AI focussed  document processing tool that applies advanced AI capabilities to automatically analyze, classify, and extract information from a wide range of documents.
+By streamlining critical tasks such as data extraction, document enrichment, and secure storage, It significantly reduces manual workload, lowers processing costs, and drives operational efficiencies for organizations of any size.

 ---

 ## Overview

-DocuLens accelerates digital transformation by enabling businesses to:
+It accelerates digital transformation by enabling businesses to:
 - **Process and classify** diverse documents (e.g., invoices, legal contracts, images).
 - **Extract critical data** using cutting-edge AI models tailored for various industry scenarios.
 - **Enhance document quality** and **retrieve information** accurately with robust OCR support for multiple languages.